stezd/res_room_strukdat/README.md

     - Reservations are saved to `reservations.json`.
 4. Reload the data on subsequent application runs, preserving changes.

-## License

-This project is provided under [Your License Here] (e.g., MIT, Apache 2.0).
-Feel free to use and modify.

 ## Compilation and Requirements
 ### Prerequisites
 1. **C++ Compiler**